Deepak-Parappagoudar/Survival-Analysis-using-DeepHit-DSM/README.md

 This project was part of my Machine Learninng & Data Analytics Seminar at FAU Erlangen-Nuremberg.
 There are several steps involved in securing a loan, from application to approval.
 We try to predict how long an application survives, in other words, the time duration for an application to be accpeted or rejected.
+My part of the project calculates the survival probabilities for each sub-process.
+This will be extended by the chair of Machine Learning and Dtaa Analytics to calculate the time required to complete the sub-process.
 Nomenclature: